sorei9240/auth-service/README.md

 #### Base URL

-If running locally, the base URL is: `http://localhost:5000/api`
+If running locally, the base URL should be: `http://localhost:5000/api`

 #### Authentication